olcf-tutorials/simple_HIP_examples/vector_addition/README.md

 ```

 So we have successfully translated our CUDA version of the vector addition code to HIP.
-For this simple code, the `hipify` tool was sufficient to produce a HIP version of the code that gave correct results, but we needed to manually change most of our user-defined functions, variables, and text.
+For this simple code, the `hipify-perl` tool was sufficient to produce a HIP version of the code that gave correct results, but we needed to manually change most of our user-defined functions, variables, and text.

 ## Helpful (external) Links

-HIP Programming Guide: <a href="https://rocm-documentation.readthedocs.io/en/latest/Programming_Guides/HIP-GUIDE.html">https://rocm-documentation.readthedocs.io/en/latest/Programming_Guides/HIP-GUIDE.html</a>

-HIP API Documentation: <a href="https://rocm-documentation.readthedocs.io/en/latest/ROCm_API_References/HIP-API.html">https://rocm-documentation.readthedocs.io/en/latest/ROCm_API_References/HIP-API.html</a>

-HIP Porting Guide: <a href="https://github.com/ROCm-Developer-Tools/HIP/blob/master/docs/markdown/hip_porting_guide.md">https://github.com/ROCm-Developer-Tools/HIP/blob/master/docs/markdown/hip\_porting\_guide.md</a>

-HIP webinar recently deliverd by AMD: <a href="https://www.exascaleproject.org/wp-content/uploads/2017/05/ORNL_HIP_webinar_20190606_final.pdf">slides</a> and <a href="https://youtu.be/3ZXbRJVvgJs">recording</a>
+For more information on HIP programming and porting, please visit <a href="https://docs.amd.com/">AMD's documentation</a>

 ## Problems?
 If you see a problem with the code or have suggestions to improve it, feel free to open an issue.